kehrlab/bcctools/README.md

 Contact
 -------

-For questions and comments contact birte.kehr [at] bihealth.de or create an issue.
+For questions and comments contact birte.kehr [at] ukr.de or create an issue.